 Coming out, being out, being closeted

-If you’ve seen a movie about an LGBTQ narrative in the past twenty years, chances are you’ve seen a coming out story.
+If you’ve seen a movie about an LGBTQIA+ narrative in the past twenty years, chances are you’ve seen a coming-out story.
 Someone is “in the closet,” meaning that they have not told anyone they’re gay (and in most popular movies and TV, this character is usually a gay man).
 Their “coming out” usually involves an approving or disapproving friend, lover, or family member, and lots and lots of tears.

 But coming out doesn’t have to be a sit-down conversation with your parents over tears (though that’s valid!) or a reveal to the best friend you have a crush on.